GroupNovember Juliet Flying Group is a friendly and efficiently run group based in the North West of England.

 Piper Arrow IV PA28RT-201 N2943D

 With its zero-timed 200 horsepower Lycoming IO-360-C1C6 engine, a new Hartzell Scimitar constant speed propeller and retractable landing gear, the Arrow IV is a complex type variant of the popular PA28 Cherokee family, which makes it a natural progression for pilots with experience of flying the Warrior and the Archer.

-Delivering a cruise speed of 135 knots, with long range tanks providing up to 6 hours endurance, and an auto pilot coupled to the Garmin GNS-430 GPS/NAV/COM, this aircraft is a capable, 4 seat, cross country tourer.
+Delivering a cruise speed of 135 knots, with long range tanks providing up to 6 hours endurance, upgraded digital avionics and a complete interior refurbishment, this aircraft is a capable, 4 seat, cross country tourer.
 There is excellent availability and we have an online booking system.

 When all ten shares are taken we operate a waiting list to allow potential new members to register interest and to be notified as soon as another share becomes available.

-The Bookings and Members areas of this website are only accessible to group members.
+The N2943D Bookings and Members areas of this website are only accessible to group members.

 Liverpool John Lennon AirportLiverpool John Lennon Airport, is a popular International Airport with tarmac runways and full Instrument Landing System (ILS).
 Formerly known as Speke Airport, RAF Speke and Liverpool Airport, the airport is located within the City of Liverpool adjacent to the estuary of the River Mersey.

 Built in part of the grounds of Speke Hall, the airport started scheduled flights in 1930 with a service by Imperial Airways via Barton Aerodrome, Manchester and Castle Bromwich Aerodrome, Birmingham to Croydon Airport near London.
 During World War 2 the airport was taken over by the Royal Air Force and was known as RAF Speke.